 The biggest hack ever in the digitized world: at least two independently operating hacking companies have been building backdoors into digitally signed updates to SolarWinds network software since mid-2019.
+Moreover, since the end of 2020, numerous Microsoft Exchange servers have been compromised by the hacker group Hafnium.
 Apparently, government agencies and the world’s largest companies across all industries (defense contractors, technology companies, banks, consultants, pharma/chemical, utilities, telecoms and commodities) in North America, Europe, Asia, the Middle East and also Germany have been affected – especially their cloud usage.
 There was access to classified data.
 This made it possible to manipulate not only IT but also production control systems.
 The extent of the damage is not even foreseeable, the attacks go on – may be for years!
 However, US authorities such as the FBI and others are already calling the attack the ‘Pearl Harbor of the information age’ and are anticipating further attackers and attacks.

 How exactly could this happen?
 And how can such attacks using zero-day-vulnerabilities and backdoors be detected?

 softScheck GmbH recaps this latest incident and explains the latest insights.
-In order to get a deeper understanding of the attack, the procedure of such a hack will be shown by a presentation, where a backdoor is installed into a program via a signed update.
+In order to get a deeper understanding of the attack, the procedure of such a hack will be shown by a presentation, where a backdoor is injected into a Docker container via a signed update.
 Lessons will be drawn and explained how backdoors can be methodically identified and closed.

 - Demo: installing backdoors

 Date 2021: Thursday, May 27, 2021 5 p.m.
 UTC+2.
 Partner offer of the Alliance for Cyber Security